Sahara Desert Facts

 To explain, deserts are defined by the amount of precipitation (rain, snow, mist, and fog) they receive.
-A region that experiences very little precipitation is categorized as a desert and Antarctica fits this criterion perfectly because the average yearly rainfall at the South Pole over the past 30 years has been a mere 10 mm (0.4 in.)
+A region that experiences very little precipitation is categorised as a desert, and Antarctica fits this criterion perfectly because the average yearly rainfall at the South Pole over the past 30 years has been a mere 10 mm (0.4 in.)
 Uniquely, unlike most deserts that cover only part of a continent, the Antarctic Polar Desert spans the entire landmass.
+The Sahara itself encompasses over 9.2 million square kilometres, spreading across 11 countries, including Algeria, Chad, Egypt, Libya, Mali, Mauritania, Morocco, Niger, Sudan, Tunisia, and Western Sahara.
+Its topography is surprisingly diverse, far from the ubiquitous image of endless sand dunes (ergs).
+While ergs, like the Grand Erg Oriental or Erg Chebbi, are prominent, they constitute only about 20% of the desert.
+The majority is made up of rocky plains (regs), desolate plateaus (hammadas), and ancient mountain ranges like the Ahaggar and Tibesti, which rise dramatically from the desert floor, reaching over 3,400 meters.

 About Africa